BGM-71 TOW: TOW emerges

 The resulting design was tube-launched, optically tracked, and wire-guided.
 BRL programmer Harry Reed immediately christened it "TOW", a name that the system carried into production.

 One problem that was noted early on was that the tube launch would make it difficult for the missile to be launched from a helicopter unless it was pointed relatively directly toward the target.
 Earlier systems were manually guided and did not need to be "gathered" quickly, so these were easier to launch at high crossing angles.
 Seeing this might be a major problem in the short term, TOW simply dropped the helicopter-launch requirement.

 When the BRL team returned the HAW/TOW study, the Pentagon gave them six months to come up with an actual requirement instead of a list of desirable features.
-Reed gathered submissions from industry and quickly selected three contractors for further details, Hughes Aircraft, Martin Marietta, and McDonnell Douglas.
+Reed gathered submissions from the industry and quickly selected three contractors for further details, Hughes Aircraft, Martin Marietta, and McDonnell Douglas.
 All three companies concluded the concept was able to be produced.

 On 12 January 1962, the BRL officially assigned the development of the TOW concept to the U.S. Army Missile Command (MICOM), who in turn formed the Antitank/Aircraft Weapons Commodity Office on 19 November 1962.
 In December 1962, Hughes was instructed to continue development while a development contract was being drawn up.
-Budget approval for development was granted in January 1963 as the XM65 TOW, and the final development contract, the first 100 per cent cost-plus-incentive-fee, was signed on 3 May 1963.
+Budget approval for development was granted in January 1963 as the XM65 TOW, and the final development contract, the first 100 percent cost-plus-incentive-fee, was signed on 3 May 1963.
 This led to the TOW Project Office opening on 1 October 1964.

 The British learned of the TOW program when it was sent to MICOM.
-In May, the US suggested they abandon Swingfire in favor of TOW, pointing out that the French were also introducing a long-range missile and foreign sales would be difficult to find.
-The British were convinced that the launch vehicle would only survive if completely undercover.
-TOW required the launcher to remain in sight of the target through the entire flight of the missile, so they continued the development of Swingfire.
+In May, the US suggested they abandon Swingfire in favor of TOW, pointing out that the French were also introducing a long-range missile, and with three similar weapons in the marketplace, the British would find foreign sales difficult.
+However, the British Army was convinced that the launch vehicle would only survive if it was completely undercover, and TOW required the launcher to remain in sight of the target through the entire flight of the missile.
+They continued the development of Swingfire.

 In 1969, the House Authorization Subcommittee considered ending the TOW program in favor of the Shillelagh.
 A series of presentations by both missile teams followed, and ultimately the decision was made to continue both programs in September 1970.